JoseArtur/Ai-Personal-Assistant/README.md

 It renders the Menu and the UserList.
 If you select a user, the name will be loaded in the Menu.

-# TeamF Backend Setup Guide
+# Backend Setup Guide

-This guide will walk you through the steps required to set up the TeamF backend for Python.
+This guide will walk you through the steps required to set up the backend for Python.
 Follow these instructions to create and configure your environment for running the server.

 ## Prerequisites